The 1st Old Boys Silver Band was formed in Belfast in 1946.

 As its name suggests, the band was created amongst the former members of the 1st Old Boys Brigade Company.
 The 1st Boys Brigade had been the first BB Company in Ireland, dating from 1886, and was formed at St Mary Magdalene Church (Church of Ireland), Donegall Pass, Belfast.
 A few ex-members of the company are still associated with the band as players/vice-presidents.

 The band on its creation, acquired instruments and music from a previous band, known as the IOR (Independent Order of Rechabites) Band.
 During its existence, the band has regularly competed in contests, both here at home, on the mainland, and also in Europe.
-The 1st Old Boys have won the Senior Brass Section to date, on fourteen occasions.
+The 1st Old Boys have won the Senior Brass Section to date, on fifteen occasions.
 Other notable successes include a second place in the development section of the 2012 European Brass Band Championships held in Rotterdam, and a second place in the UK Grand Shield competition (Manchester Belle Vue, 1965).

 The band draws its members from all sections of the community in Northern Ireland.
 Many members live and work in Belfast, whilst some make a round trip of over 100 miles to attend rehearsals two nights a week.
 Everyone gives of their time freely, as the band is a 'subscription' band, other expenses being raised through concerts and fund raising activities organised and promoted by the band themselves.

-Stephen Cairns is the bands current Musical Director, and has lead the band to great success in many competitions from 2003 to present day.
+Stephen Cairns is the current Musical Director, and has lead the band to great success in many competitions from 2003 to present day.
 The band has also enjoyed working with a number of visiting professional conductors, including Richard Evans, Geoffrey Brand, Graham O'Connor, John Berryman, Frank Renton and Mike Fowles, who lead the band to victory in the 2010 NIBA Championships.

 1st OLD BOYS YOUTH BAND

 In 2009 the band created a youth programme to both widen the appeal of the "Old Boys" organisation, and provide the band with a talent pool for future years.
-The 1st Old Boys Youth Band was created only 6 years ago, after Mark and Jacklin Bingham heard the Rochdale Borough Youth Band perform at the famous Brass in Concert Championships.
+The 1st Old Boys Youth Band was created only a few years ago, after Mark and Jacklin Bingham heard the Rochdale Borough Youth Band perform at the famous Brass in Concert Championships.

 An Open Night was planned, where children of all ages were invited to hear the 1st Old Boys senior band play and indeed many of the children sat amongst the band to have a go!
 It was a massive success and the Youth Band was formed.
 In terms of contests, the band has enjoyed unprecedented success, with multiple wins in all local competitions.
 In 2014, the band qualified to represent Northern Ireland at the European Championships in Perth, Scotland.
 1st Old Boys Youth Band made history, by being the first youth band to play in the newly formed Youth Band Section of the Euros, gaining a very credible 4th place.
 They are also the NIBA Irish Youth Brass Band Champions.